How to build a KOSI package

 helm pull bitnami/wordpress --version 21.0.6

 In the following example, the chart and the valuestemplate.yaml are added to the package.kosi.
-For transfering the values, you need to call the template plugin, there you have to set the tmpl file and a target.
-Advanced templating makes it possible to split one large value files into smaller ones.
-In this case we use some of the defaultvalues but all values will be transfered.
+To convert the values, you need to call the template plugin, there you have to set the tmpl file and a target.
+Advanced templating makes it possible to split one large value file into smaller ones.
+In this case we use some of the default values but all values will be transfered.

-For executing the helm install/upgrade operation, the helm plugin has to be called and for the values the target-file is needed.
+To execute the helm install/upgrade operation, the helm plugin has to be called and for the target file is needed for the values.

 You can also write update and remove operations for your package like in the example.

-In the remove section a clean is done. with the helm plugin the helm deployment is removed and the cmd plugin call will remove the namespace.
+A clean is done in the remove section.
+With the helm plugin the helm deployment is removed and the cmd plugin call will remove the namespace.

 A package.kosi example